ngrok/ngrok-docs/docs/integrations/rancher/k8s.md

    randomly-generated password or one of your choosing to initialize the **admin** user.

 1. The **Server URL** field will default to `https://localhost:444`, but your worker nodes won't be able to connect to Rancher in this configuration.
-Find your local IP address, which will likely look similar to `192.168.1.123`, and replace `localhost` with it, similar to the following: `https://192.168.1.107:444`.
+Find your local IP address—try `hostname -I` for Linux or `ipconfig getifaddr en0` on macOs—which will look similar to `192.168.1.123`, and replace `localhost` with it, similar to the following: `https://192.168.1.107:444`.

    ![Configure the Rancher installation URL](img/rancher_install-url.png)

-   When the Rancher dashboard loads, Rancher should have already deployed a single K3s-based cluster named `local`&mdash;click on the cluster's name to explore.
+   When the Rancher dashboard loads, Rancher should have already deployed a single K3s-based cluster named `local`—click on the cluster's name to explore.
 Rancher recommends that its server management and your workloads run on separate clusters, which is what you'll do next.

-1. Create a new [RKE2](https://docs.rke2.io/) cluster by kicking **Create** in your Rancher dashboard home, then **Custom** to deploy a custom cluster.
+1. Create a new [RKE2](https://docs.rke2.io/) cluster by clicking **Create** in your Rancher dashboard home, then **Custom** to deploy a custom cluster.
 Give your cluster a name, and under the **System Services** heading, uncheck **NGINX Ingress**, as you'll add ngrok-based ingress in the next step.
 Click **Create** to initialize the cluster.